tintin10q/headless-henk/README.md

 ## Env Vars

-To use env vars you first have to set the `PLACENL_USE_ENV`.
-It can be any value you just have to make it exist.
+To use env vars you first have to set the `PLACENL_AUTH_TOKEN`.
-If the `PLACENL_USE_ENV` env var is set then you can set the other vars as described in this table:
+If the `PLACENL_AUTH_TOKEN` env var is set then any config.toml file is ignored and you can set the other vars as described in this table:

 | Name                     | Default                                 | Description                                                                                                                                                    |
 |--------------------------|-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|